'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 Rishel said he wasn’t wearing a protective vest.

 “We had them.
-But in the summertime, it was hot and extremely uncomfortable,” he said, and Nebraska City officers weren’t require to wear vests then.
+But in the summertime, it was hot and extremely uncomfortable,” he said, and Nebraska City officers weren’t required to wear the vests then.

 White was wearing his vest, Rishel said, but the second shotgun blast hit places in White’s stomach and side that were not protected.

-Both officers returned fire after they were wounded — Rishel once, White twice — but they did not hit Beers, who ran from the scene.
-Rishel estimated the incident lasted maybe three minutes.
+Both officers returned fire after they were wounded — Rishel once, White twice — but they did not hit Beers, who ran away.
+Rishel estimated that the encounter lasted maybe three minutes.

-Emergency responders treated both officers on scene and took them to the local hospital, where IVs were place in Rishel’s hands and feet.
+Emergency responders treated both officers on the scene and took them to the local hospital, where IVs were placed in Rishel’s hands and feet.
 He remembers hearing a doctor tell the ambulance crew to get him “to Omaha now.”

-During the 30-minute ambulance ride — there was no medical helicopter service then — to what then was Omaha’s Lutheran hospital, he was advised by a crew member to go to sleep.
+During the 30-minute ambulance ride — there was no medical helicopter service then — to Omaha’s old Lutheran Hospital, he was advised by a crew member to go to sleep.

 “I told him if I go to sleep, I’m gonna die,” Rishel said.